rosenvladimirov/reporting-engine/sql_request_abstract/readme/DESCRIPTION.md

 This module provides an abstract model to manage SQL Select requests on database.
 It is not usefull for itself.
-You can see an exemple of implementation in the 'sql_export' module. (same repository).
+You can see an example of implementation in the 'sql_export' module. (same repository).

 ## Implemented features